amitness/facebook-alerts/README.md

-# Facebook-alerts
+# facebook-alerts
-A script to list your Facebook notifications on a terminal.

-It doesn't use external dependancies or graph API.
+Check your facebook notifications from the command line.

 ## Configuration:
 Open this [page](http://www.facebook.com/notifications) and click the RSS link.
 You must be logged in to Facebook.